Summary of significant accounting policies

 If debt securities issued are redeemed before maturity, they are derecognised and the difference between the carrying amount and the consideration paid at redemption is recognised in profit or loss.

 The fair value of financial instruments is determined primarily by using quoted prices in active markets.
-Instruments are measured either at the bid price or at the last trade price, if the instrument is a share listed at NASDAQ OMX.
+Instruments are measured either at the bid price or at the last trade price, if there is an auction policy in the stock market of the price source.
 The financial derivatives are also measured at the last trade price.
-If the financial instrument has a counter-item that will offset its market risk, the mid-price may be used to that extent.
+If the financial instrument has a counter-item that will offset its market risk, the same price source is used in assets and liabilities to that extent.
 If a published price quotation does not exist for a financial instrument in its entirety, but active markets exist for its component parts, the fair value is determined on the basis of the relevant market prices of the component parts.

 If a market for a financial instrument is not active, or the instrument is not quoted, the fair value is established by using generally accepted valuation techniques including recent arm’s length market transactions between knowledgeable, willing parties, reference to the current fair value of another instrument that is substantially the same, discounted cash flow analysis and option pricing models.